-Our collection development is now primarily through Faculty Driven Acquisitions: We are only buying paper books requested by faculty - as resources for their classes.
+Our collection development is now primarily through Faculty-Driven Acquisitions: We are only buying paper books requested by faculty as resources for their classes.

 Suggestions may be submitted by faculty to email@example.com (Please provide as much information as possible - Author, Title, Publisher, Edition, Date, ISBN, Format and Cost.)

 The Library is not an archive, and we are not a research university.

 If the Library buys an item, it will be housed in the Library.

-Library Services does encourage donations of useful materials, if they are new and relevant.
+Library Services does encourage donations of useful materials if they are new and relevant.
 Please contact the Library at 920-735-5653 to discuss the acceptability of the proposed donations before delivering them to the library.

 All resource materials checked out may be recalled by the library.

-BOOKS, DVDs, JOURNALS, ETC. All of the items available in the library can be found using the online book catalog.
+BOOKS, DVDs, JOURNALS, ETC.: All of the items available in the library can be found using the online book catalog.
 The library uses the Library of Congress classification system for most of the collection.
 Generic call numbers are assigned to some items, such as fiction paperbacks (FIC) and reserve items (RESV).

-BOOKS on AUDIO CD Type audio cd into search box on the book catalog, and select Sound recording from Format menu.
+BOOKS on AUDIO CD: Type "audio cd" into the search box in our Catalog, and select "Sound recording" from Format menu.

-PERIODICALS AND ARTICLES Current issues of magazines and newspapers are displayed in the reading area.
+PERIODICALS AND ARTICLES: Current issues of magazines and newspapers are displayed in the reading area.
 Back issues are arranged under the tilted shelf or shelf below the current issue.
 Current issues are for in-library-use-only.
 Older issues may be checked out.